porterjamesj/website/content/hiking/lt23/day21/index.md

 {{< two_images src1="images/taft.jpg" src2="images/door.jpg" caption2="Short doorway with Mooch for comparison" >}}

-When we leave we split up a bit with everyone kind of going at their own pace.
+When we leave we separate a bit with everyone kind of going at their own pace.
 Mooch zooms ahead, Stiltz and Hang Ten fall back, and I get pretty well ahead of them.
 The trail from here is a pretty easy, cruisy downhill, so it goes quick.

 Trees starting to get some amazing fall color.
-I also pass a rusted old machine part in the woods, looks like its from a concrete mixer maybe?
+I also pass a rusted old machine part in the woods, looks like it's from a concrete mixer maybe?
 Apparently there's some cool stuff like this on the blue-blazed trails around Camel's Hump and Mansfield, including the remains of a crashed B-52 bomber from WWII-era pilot training, the seemingly gravity-defying "cantilever rock", and "The Gap", a somewhat scary section of trail where you have to jump over a deep crevasse to continue.

 {{< two_images src1="images/roots.jpg" src2="images/cement.jpg" >}}
 {{< two_images src1="images/colors.jpg" src2="images/stairs.jpg" >}}

 I make it down to VT-108 and Smuggler's Notch.
 The trail here goes through a cute little interpretive nature boardwalk past a beaver dam.
 The boardwalk ends at Barnes Camp, a visitor info center shared by the GMC and the state parks department.
-There was a friendly park employee in there who gave me some water and told me about the history.
+There's a friendly parks employee in there who gives me some water and tells me some of the history.
 Cute place.

 {{< two_images src1="images/boardwalk.jpg" src2="images/barnes_outside.jpg" >}}
 {{< two_images src1="images/barnes_inside.jpg" src2="images/towrope.jpg" >}}

 Stiltz and Hang Ten catch up as I'm about to leave.
-I still feel super energizing and I'm almost bounding up the 2000 foot climb back up to Sterling Pond!
+I still feel super energized and I'm almost bounding up the 2000 foot climb back up to Sterling Pond!
 Just beautiful and easy uphill trails on a sunny day 🙂.
 Feels great to hike with just myself for company again.
 The pond itself is tranquil and gorgeous.
 Man I love alpine ponds.

 {{< two_images src1="images/stairs2.jpg" src2="images/valley.jpg" >}}
 {{< two_images src1="images/toad.jpg" src2="images/path.jpg" caption1="Big toad" >}}